Elisabetta Canalis Lounges In Bed In A Sexy, Snakeskin-Print Set

 The bottom of the ensemble was just as hot, and the front had the same design.
 The sides had thick bands worn over her defined hips and decorated with black and gold zigzags.
 The front rode low on her navel and highlighted her tiny midsection and waist.
 She styled her hair with a deep side part, and her hair tumbled over her shoulders and back.

-The second image in the set showed Elisabetta in another smoking hot look as she opted for a one-piece that boasted the same snakeskin print.
+The second image in the set showed Elisabetta in another smoking-hot look as she opted for a one-piece that boasted the same snakeskin print.
 The body of the garment was constructed of semi-sheer material that exposed her skin underneath.
-Its legholes were trimmed with lace, and the high-rise design treated Elisabetta’s audience to a great view of her slender thighs.
-The pose showed off a tattoo on her wrist, and she painted her fingers a deep red shade.
+Its leg holes were trimmed with lace, and the high-rise design treated Elisabetta’s audience to a great view of her slender thighs.
+The pose showed off a tattoo on her wrist, and she painted her fingernails a deep red shade.

 In the caption of the post, the model shared that the two looks are her favorites from the new collection.
 It hasn’t taken long for fans to shower the update with appreciation, and it’s amassed over 59,000 likes and 600-plus comments.